talenet/talenet/doc/PROTOCOL.md

 machine) the message been created.

 The `content` field is an object holding the message specific payload.
-Additionally there are for each TALEnet message always the field `type` and `version`:
+Additionally there are for each TALEnet message always the field `type` and `talenet-version`:

 * `type` specifies what type of message is being posted.
 TALEnet specific messages have a type prefixed with `talenet-`.
   For TALEnet specific messages the types are also structured hierarchically.
-* `version` specifies the protocol version of TALEnet.
+* `talenet-version` specifies the protocol version of TALEnet.
 May be used in the future to handle messages with an old version differently or to detect messages which are not supported by an old client.

 ```javascript
 {